Independent Contractors in Canada: A Complete Guide

 The flexibility over schedule and location, income potential, project variety, creative freedom, and tax deductions are some of the main advantages over traditional employment.

-Can I work as both an employee and contractor?
+Can I work as both an employee and a contractor?

 It depends on your employment agreement with your full-time job.
 Many restrict "moonlighting" with competitor companies but allow side contractor work in unrelated industries.